-With so much to choose from, picking your next tabletop investment can be an intimidating process.
+There's a lot of incredible board games out there, from bouncing party games to intense battles of wits with those close to you.
 To help you find your next game night mainstay, we’ve curated a list of the best board games available to buy and play right now.
-Regardless of genre, player count, theme or mechanics, these are the board games that we think deserve a spot on anyone’s shelf.
-Of course, you might have a preference when it comes to the specifics - after all, not everyone likes board games about worldwide disease outbreaks - but there’s sure to be something to take your fancy here.
+Regardless of genre, player count, theme or mechanics, these are the best board games that we think deserve a spot on anyone’s shelf.

 Best board games 2021